NovaPrime2077/Project-Kitty/readme.md

 8. yt-dlp
 9. moviepy

+Please note that you don't really need Segmented clips and raw videos to run any file **except main.py** because the repo already contains Landmarks and Boxes .npy files to ensure that model runs perfectly.
 That's all, I wish you will like **OffSide**.
 Thank you for your patience.
 ### Author
 $$ *****NovaPrime2077***** $$